-Those who will be honored with Alumni of Distinction Awards at the Fred M. Rogers Center’s main banquet room include David A. Bitonti, D.M.D. of Gaithersburg, Maryland; Cmdr.
+Those who will be honored with Alumni of Distinction Awards at the Fred M. Rogers Center’s main banquet room include William J. Beitler of Washington; David A. Bitonti, D.M.D. of Gaithersburg, Maryland; Cmdr.
 Bryan E. Christensen, of Atlanta, Georgia; Alfred P. Moore of Minneapolis, Minnesota; J. William Murtha of Pittsburgh; Robert F. Pusateri of Beaver Falls; James M. Scott of Arnold, Maryland; and John T. Weir of Greensburg.

 Anthony R. Barbato of Greensburg and Aliesha Walz of Jeannette will receive the Recent Alumna/Alumnus Achievement Awards.